Copyright (c) 2019

 Reviews Love it?
 Or maybe you want to share some creative ways you're putting this item to use.

-Joojaa said almost 13 years ago:Its a okay software to those who cant for some reason touch a batch shell.
+Joojaa said about 13 years ago:Its a okay software to those who cant for some reason touch a batch shell.
 The workaround is not actualy a new one its been used on all major studios since the dawn of time ;) Alltough more in spirit of suide effect than by design.
 Now all it needs a a dispacgher routine. ;) Personaly i will still sue the commandline for loop. :D Alo note this is not the best utility of thiskind ive seen for free.
 But i suppose it works.
 For those of you who dont know how to do this manualuiy i suggest you do learn sicne it opens up possibilities beyond your widlest dreams.
 PS its not realy a workaround